Michigan Schools and Government Credit Union: Awards

 MSGCU also has high member satisfaction and retention.
-For the past ten years, MSGCU has received a 96% member satisfaction (or higher) rating during an independent survey performed by D. Hilton Associates Inc. In 2010, Raddon Financial Group ranked MSGCU's member retention rate at 99.5%.
+For the past 20 years, MSGCU has received an average 97% member satisfaction rating during an independent survey.

-MSGCU was awarded a 2021 Top Workplaces honor by The Detroit Free Press for the ninth year in a row.
+MSGCU was awarded a 2023 Top Workplaces honor by The Detroit Free Press for the 11th year in a row.
 The Top Workplaces lists are based solely on the results of an employee feedback survey administered by Energage, LLC (formerly Workplace Dynamics), a leading research firm that specializes in organizational health and workplace improvement.
 Several aspects of workplace culture were measured, including Alignment, Execution, and Connection.